vivek224/Jbt/rlw.md

 - DPLASMA.
 - Hybrid MPI+OpenMP or MPI+X
 - Co-scheduling: Schedule all events together to make only some timesteps be impacted by noise, but can’t co-schedule all events.

+\end{frame}

+% TODO: add citations here, can use latex slides.